 2023 Tax Free Weekend

-During the annual Sales Tax Holiday, a variety of back-to-school essentials are exempt from the state's 6% Sales Tax and any applicable local taxes.
+During the annual Tax Free Weekend (also known as the Sales Tax Holiday), a variety of purchases are exempt from the state's 6% Sales Tax and any applicable local taxes.
 Tax-free items range from clothing, accessories, and shoes to school supplies, backpacks, and computers.
-Shoppers will also find tax-free items for their home or dorm room.
+As long as an item is eligible, it is tax-free whether purchased in-store or online.

 Did you know?

-- The Sales Tax Holiday in South Carolina first started in 2000.
+- The Tax Free Weekend in South Carolina first started in 2000.

 - In past years, shoppers have saved between $2 million and $3 million during the weekend.

-Sales & Use Tax family, though not all of them apply to retail sales.
-Some of these 19 are local taxes that counties may choose to adopt to fund things like transportation projects and schools or to reduce Property Taxes.
+- There are 20 taxes in the Sales & Use Tax family, though not all of them apply to retail sales.
+Some of these 20 are local taxes that counties may choose to adopt to fund things like transportation projects and schools or to reduce Property Taxes.

 Connect with us: